owntracks/booklet/docs/guide/quicksetup.md

         TASK [system: install required packages]
         ...

-Go ahead and answer the first question with `y` in order to have a demo location published so you see something on our maps before you connect your phone.

 If all goes well you ought to see green and/or yellow lines only; no red diagnostics.
 Red means error, and the installer would halt.
 Some of the steps will take longer than others, for instance we install several software packages which takes a bit.